ravi-upadhyay-pi/blog/public/blog_content/db_transactions.md

 the writes should be effective when the data is read after the database comes up again.

+## Atomicity

-Atomic property, by name may indicate, that a transaction should not appear to be composed of different statements, but rather, it should behave like a single non decomposable thing.
+Atomic property, by name indicates that a transaction should not appear to be composed of different statements, but rather, it should behave like a single non decomposable thing.

 The actual definition of atomic in this context is also similar.
-It indicates that a database transaction can not have partial writes in the database.
+It means that a database transaction can not have partial writes.
 Either the whole transaction succeeds, or if it fails, then there should be no partial writes in database.

-That means, in the transaction example below:
+See the transaction example below.

 ```
-update <table1>
+update bank_balance
-set <column1> = <value1>
+set balance = account1_balance - 10
-where <condition1>;
+where account_id = 1;

-update <table2>
+update bank_balance
-set <column2> = <value2>
+set balance = account2_balance + 10
-where <condition2>;
+where account_id = 2;
 ```

-either both the update statement should succeed, or neither of them succeeds.

-So, if the first update statement runs, and the transaction then fails for some reason before running all statements in it, then the effect of first statement must be rolled back by the database.
+Suppose, if the first update statement runs, and the transaction then fails for some reason, before running executing the second one, then the effect of first statement will be rolled back because of the atomic property.
+If the database did not have atomic property then it might be possible that amount 10 is deducted from account 1, but not added to account 2.

+Because of atomic proerty of transaction, users running the transaction need not worry about how much of a transaction went through in case of failure.
+Its guaranteed that either all the writes were done or none.
+So in case of failure the user can retry the statement again.

+## Isolation

 Isolation is a complex and one of the most misunderstood property.
 Isolation, as name suggests, means that a transaction is isolated from other transasctions.